 There is a complex relationship between economic development, economic empowerment and VAWG.
 Economic empowerment can help women and girls avoid and escape from violence and violent situations.
 Women who face violence may be less likely to access economic empowerment, experience economic development, or control assets.
 However, homes, workplaces, markets and journeys to work can be locations of violence, and women who gain economic power sometimes face a backlash from their partners or community.

-This 2 part guidance note is part of a series of DFID guidance notes on VAWG.
-It aims to provide practical advice and tips to support DFID advisors and programme managers and other UK government departments to support the development of a theory of change for integrated economic development and VAWG programming.
-It focuses on how to address VAWG in economic development programming, where DFID aims to make progress towards two key impacts:
+This 2 part guidance note is part of a series of FCDO guidance notes on VAWG.
+It aims to provide practical advice and tips to support FCDO advisors and programme managers and other UK government departments to support the development of a theory of change for integrated economic development and VAWG programming.
+It focuses on how to address VAWG in economic development programming, where FCDO aims to make progress towards two key impacts:

 - Women and girls in employment, trade, mircroenterprise and market places are free from violence